-Microsoft hasn’t announced how much it would charge for an xCloud subscription, but there are a few available services to serve as hints.
+Microsoft hasn’t announced the price of an xCloud subscription, but there are a few available services to serve as hints.

 Xbox Game Pass is described as the “Netflix of video games” and lets Xbox and PC users play a range of Xbox One and Xbox 360 games for $9.99 per month. xCloud will essentially be an upgraded version of this pass, and will work on more platforms, so it will likely cost more than $10.

 Sony offers a similar service called PlayStation Now that costs $19.99 per month.
 It’s more likely that Microsoft will take up a similar price as PlayStation Now, seeing as it is xCloud’s direct competitor.
-So a monthly fee of somewhere between $15 to $25 should be expected.
+So, expect a monthly fee of somewhere between $15 to $25.